cyvu37/CHS-HDF5-Converter/README.md

     * No filtering or plotting capabilities.

-# The GUI Version
+# The GUI Method
-Handles all features of the program, including exporting, previewing, filtering, and graphing HDF5 files.
+This handles all features of the program, including exporting, previewing, filtering, and graphing HDF5 files.
 Some features only apply to specific file types.
 Features are listed [here](#features-of-data-viewer).

 * Requirements
     * All files from this project.